Jui55/Spam-SMS-Classification-Using-NLP/README.md

   For visualizing frequently occurring words in spam and ham messages.

 ## Conclusion
-This notebook provides a full pipeline to classify SMS messages as spam or ham using popular machine learning models.
+This project provides a full pipeline to classify SMS messages as spam or ham using popular machine learning models.
 Logistic Regression, Naive Bayes, and Support Vector Machine models are compared, with the best model identified for final use.